whartzler/Mars_Webscraping/README.md

 ### Proposed Changes

-After compiling the data from [AWS Warehouse](https://data-class-mars-challenge.s3.amazonaws.com/Mars/index.html) using beautiful soup it would be a more effective and quicker to read the dataframe using Pandas,  we could skip steps 2-3 as the data would already be cleaned and in a dataframe.
+After compiling the data from the [AWS Warehouse](https://data-class-mars-challenge.s3.amazonaws.com/Mars/index.html) using beautiful soup it would be a more effective and quicker to read the dataframe using Pandas,  we could skip steps 2-3 as the data would already be cleaned and in a dataframe.

 ### Tools